detsutut/chroma/README.md

 159740  44.664  49.680  60.627  #2C313C 49.37937
 ```

 Here we see 5 random rows from the Mononoke dataset.
 Each row represents a single frame of the movie.
 For each frame, we collect the average R, G and B value, its Hex string equivalent and the average luminance.
+This is all we need to plot the framelines.

 ### Plotting the First Frameline

-In order to draw a nice plot for Mononoke, we must merge the frames together.
+In order to draw a nice plot for Mononoke, we have to merge the frames together first.

 ```r
 > mononoke_grouped = groupframes(mononoke, seconds = 10)